 Apart from the direct creative influences, the residency will be an excellent opportunity for bridging study and professional life.
 We’re looking forward to having time and space to work on more considerable commission work and exhibitions, along with the support of the mentorship we will receive there.

 Additionally, we will be in a creative community – the residency will be shared with eleven other artists working broadly across many subjects and media, creating many opportunities to cross-pollinate ideas and critiques from outside our bio bubble.

 What is more important: to take or not take yourself too seriously creative?

 One of our mantras is to take pleasure seriously.
 WhileSo, whilst severe environmental issues can be heavy, we try to tackle the subject with poetry, humour and openness.
 Our intuitive approach feeds into our work, attracting and inspiring people to engage in conversations about all the opportunities for solutions rather than dwelling in the same old dirty sludge of hopelessness and despair.

 We aim to mimic the pioneering spirit of the organisms we study – they don’t have time to take themselves too seriously; there’s too much to do.
 All that said, we take seriously the microbes in each other.
 We’re very grateful that they’ve evolved for nearly 4 billion years to appear exactly here and now in our brief human symbiotic practice.

 If you could visit someone else’s mind, who would it be?

-We’ve speculated a lot about the experience of being another species – we colour co-ordinated the Mycohive to appeal to the visual spectrum of honey bees, listened to the sound of humming bee hives, did mushroom-style networking and in the heat of it all, one of us even dreamt of being mycelium moving through the soil… If it had to be human minds, we would each visit either Donna Haraway or Karen Barad’s head and go for a drink together.
+We’ve speculated a lot about the experience of being another species – we colour co-ordinated the Mycohive to appeal to the visual spectrum of honey bees, listened to the sound of humming bee hives, did mushroom-style networking and in the heat of it all, one of us even dreamt of being mycelium moving through the soil… But, if it had to be human minds, we would like each veitherHaraway or Karen Barad’s head and go for a drink together.